mtov/engsoftmoderna/en/chapter2.md

 distributions since the 1970s, or newer tools like Ant, Maven, Gradle, Rake, MSBuild, etc. XP promotes two key concepts about the build process.
-First, to avoid manual intervention from developers, the process should be fully automated.
-Second, the build process should be as quick as possible to provide developers with prompt feedback about any possible problems, such as a compilation errors.
+First, to avoid manual intervention from developers, it should be fully automated.
+Second, the build process should be as quick as possible to provide developers with prompt feedback about possible problems, such as compilation errors or failing tests.

 \index{Continuous Integration}
 **Continuous Integration**.
-As discussed in Chapter 1, version control systems (VCS) such as Git are widely used nowadays in software projects.
-A VCS stores the source code and related files, including configuration files and documentation.
+As we discussed in Chapter 1, version control systems (VCS) such as Git are widely used nowadays.
+A VCS stores the source code and related files, including configuration files, images, and documentation.
 To work on a task, developers *pull* the source code to their local machines, make modifications, and then *push* the updated code back to the VCS.
-This upload step is referred to as **integration**.
+This upload and merge step is referred to as **integration**.

-However, integration conflicts can occur when multiple developers edit the same lines of code.
-The VCS prevents integration when a conflict happens---for example, if Developer A assigns a value of 10 to a variable *x*, whilst Developer B, working simultaneously, assigns *x* a value of 20, a conflict is created.
-To resolve the conflict, A and B must agree on the correct value for *x*.
-This is a straightforward example, but conflicts often involve larger sections of code and more developers, making them time-consuming and challenging to resolve and leading to situations known as **integration hell**.
+However, integration is subjected to conflicts when multiple developers change the same lines of code.
+In such cases, the VCS prevents integration.
+For example, if Developer A assigns a value of 10 to a variable *x*, whilst Developer B, working independently, assigns *x* a value of 20, a conflict is created.
+To resolve this conflict, A and B must agree on the correct value for *x*.
+This is a simple example, but conflicts often involve larger sections of code and more developers, making them time-consuming and challenging to resolve and leading to situations known as **integration hell**.

-To minimize integration conflicts, XP encourages developers to integrate their code frequently---daily, if possible under a practice known as **continuous integration**.
-The aim is to reduce the number of conflicts and the time developers potentially spend on resolving them.
+To minimize integration conflicts, XP encourages developers to integrate their code frequently---daily, if possible---under a practice known as **continuous integration**.
+The aim is to reduce the number of conflicts and the time developers spend on resolving them.

-Moreover, to check the quality of the code that is integrated, we should also configure a **continuous integration service**.
+To check the quality of the code that is integrated, we should also configure a **continuous integration service**.
 Before carrying out any integration, this service builds the code and executes the tests.
-The aim is to ensure that the code does not have compilation errors and that it passes all the tests.
+The aim is to ensure that the new code does not have compilation errors and that it passes all the tests.
 Examples of these services include GitHub Actions, Jenkins, TravisCI, CircleCI, and more.
 In Chapter 10, we will delve deeper into Continuous Integration.